BytingBitz/pyscrapify/readme.md

 **PyScrapify** is a robust web scraping framework built upon Selenium and BeautifulSoup.
 It simplifies the process of scraping data into a CSV format while providing comprehensive error handling.
 The framework is designed to streamline the creation of new web scrapers and leverage common scraping functionalities centrally, reducing the redundant boilerplate code often associated with building Python-based web scrapers from scratch.

 Scrapers have three key functions, Validating, Parsing, and Navigating.
-The data Parser class forms the core logic of PyScrapify and is built to extract data based on three key assumptions:
+The data Parser class forms the core logic of PyScrapify and is built to extract data based on four key assumptions:

 1. We can enter a given website at configured entry urls.
-2. We can create a global rule for converting each entry url and each of any subpages to a list of strings.
+2. We can create a function for converting each entry url and each of its subpages to a list of strings that includes desired data.
-3. We can write rules to spot and extract relevant sublists of data (data blocks) from that list of strings.
+3. We can regex match a string that when present indicates the presence of a desired block of strings.
+4. We can expect the blocks of string we are extracting to be of a common format and length.

-The core execution flow is initiated through scraper_controller.py, triggered via the launcher.py command-line interface.
-We hope you enjoy using PyScrapify, feedback is very much appreciated!
+The core execution flow is initiated through `scraper_controller.py`, triggered via the `launcher.py` command-line interface.

 ***
 # Usage: